NotAwar/Mobius/tools/release/README.md

 Merge any pull requests associated with this release milestone, which include reference documentation, feature guides, and a release announcement article.

-Wait for the release article to appear on the [Mobius articles page](https://mobiusmdm.com/articles).

 **7. Post to LinkedIn company page**